Young Professionals Committee

 - Vice Chair

 - A minimum of 6 young professional, student, faculty, or allied members to assist in the development of this project.
-There may age exceptions made if the member has a strong passion in the advancement of young professionals in venue management.
+There may be age exceptions made if the member has a strong passion in the advancement of young professionals in venue management.
 At no point should 31-and-older consist of 50% or more of the committee.

 Vacancies should be filled no later than September 1, annually.